willpower232/slack-theming/README.md

 **Please note that you are modifying a core file and will have to repeat this process each time Slack updates**

-As of Slack 3.0.0, you need to modify the `resources\app.asar.unpacked\src\static\ssb-interop.js` file.
-The location of this file will be inside a version folder in one of the following places
+#### Step 1 Locate your slack installation folder

 * Windows: `%homepath%\AppData\Local\slack\`
 * Mac: `/Applications/Slack.app/Contents/`
 * Linux: `/usr/lib/slack/` (Debian-based, please note that this will not work if you have installed Slack via snap for complicated application reasons and if you break slack, you can reinstall with something along the lines of `sudo apt-get install --reinstall slack-desktop`)

+#### Step 2 Pick the appropriate file to edit

+As of Slack 3.0.0, you need to modify the `resources\app.asar.unpacked\src\static\ssb-interop.js` file.

+As of Slack 4.0.0, you need to modify the `dist\ssb-interop.bundle.js` file which is part of the `resources\app.asar` archive.
+The easiest way of editing is with the [Asar7z plugin](http://www.tc4shell.com/en/7zip/asar/) for [7-Zip](https://www.7-zip.org/) but you can also use npm to install asar to manage the archive.

+#### Step 3 Include the code

 You have to include the following code at the bottom of the file.